Professional Studies Major

 This graduate professional degree consists of 33 hours of interdisciplinary coursework and is available in three concentrations.

-Applicants for admission must provide the following: 1) Application for Admission to the Office of Graduate Studies and Research; 2) application fee; 3) Graduate Record Examination scores; 4) one official transcript from all colleges and universities previously attended; 5) three letters of recommendation; and 6) a Statement of Purpose explaining why the applicant seeks admission to the MPS program.
+Applicants for admission must provide the following via the online application system of the School of Graduate and Professional Studies (GradCAS): 1) Application for Admission; 2) application fee; 3) one official transcript from all colleges and universities previously attended (submitted electronically via GradCAS, not directly to the Graduate School); 4) three letters of recommendation; and 5) a Statement of Purpose explaining why the applicant seeks admission to the MPS program.

 - Students must hold a bachelor’s degree from an accredited college or university.
 They must be in good standing at the last school attended.